iyellalot25/Housing-Prices-Competition-Kaggle/README.md

 # 🏠 House Price Prediction | Kaggle ML Competition

-A machine learning project built for the Kaggle **House Prices: Advanced Regression Techniques** competition.
+A machine learning project built for the Kaggle **Housing Prices** competition.
 This project uses a **Random Forest Regressor** to predict house sale prices from structured housing data, following a complete end-to-end machine learning workflow.

 The focus is on feature selection, model training, validation using **Mean Absolute Error (MAE)**, and generating Kaggle-ready submission files.